DaveSharma-Hub/Custom-Load-Balancer-API-Gateway/README.md

 ## Usage

 Using this custom loadbalancing application, similar to many of the well known cloud services such as AWS API Gateway which provided vertical and horizontal scalability this custom backend server introduces a custom implementation with increases customization.

+``
+npm install
+``

+``
+npm start
+``

 ## How it works